 A key step in the online customer journey is “Add to Cart”.
 In the best case scenario, it enables the customer to complete their purchase and the etailer to generate revenue.
 But even if the customer does not complete their purchase, the action of adding a product to their cart signals strong buying intent and provides important customer behavior information to the etailer that can be used for personalized communications or recommendations to encourage future purchases.

 In the retail environment, luxury consumers rely heavily on their sense of touch when making a purchase, coffee and wine purchasers use smell and taste to determine whether or not a beverage is worth their investment.
 However, the shift to online purchasing means that online consumers must trust their sight to make a buying decision.
-As we discussed in our previous blog post (Seeing is Believing for eTail Customer Experience ) quality product imagery plays a significant role in online purchasing.
+Quality product imagery plays a significant role in online purchasing.
 This reliance on sight carries to the color of the Add to Cart button.

 Many articles exist about the shape, placement, size and text of the Add to Cart button.
 However, no definitive research points to one color choice that will skyrocket cart conversions.
 In this post, we share insights gleaned from researching the use of color by the world’s top 50 eTailers, and we offer suggestions to help other eTailers to identify the ideal color for their Add to Cart buttons.

 When reviewing call to action (CTA) buttons on the top retailer websites, several best practices were apparent.

 The Add to Cart button:

 - Stands out from the rest of the page, so it is easy to find